 A pro bono litigation team secured a substantial monetary settlement for a gay hate crime victim in New York City.
 Our client was harassed by his superintendent over a long period of time, culminating with the superintendent brutally assaulting our client with a steel rod while shouting anti-gay hate speech.

-We also regularly represent LGBT clients who are seeking asylum in the United States based on the persecution they suffer in their home countries as a result of their sexual orientation.
+We also regularly represent LGBTQ clients who are seeking asylum in the United States based on the persecution they suffer in their home countries as a result of their sexual orientation.
 We have represented clients from Brazil, the Dominican Republic, Jamaica, Russia and Yemen to name just a few.